Oswego-CSC344Spring25/PythonProject/grading_rubic.md

 4.9.8
 decimals in prices
 ```
-## Address
+## Email address
-The valid addresses begin with a positive integer and are followed by
+Capturing all the rules for what makes a valid email address is complex,
+so we will use a simplified definition of a valid email address.
+This definition generally works just fine for extracting email addresses from documents.

+The first part of the email address is the username portion,
+and it must not contain whitespace or the @ symbol.
+The username portion is followed by the @ symbol.
+After the @ symbol is the domain, which does not contain any whitespace or the @ symbol.
+The domain contains two or more non-empty components which are separated by periods.
-one or more words or abbreviations.
-The words or abbreviations must consist of only
+The final component must consist of only letters from the English alphabet.
-Letters from the English alphabet may only contain a capital letter as the first letter,
-and may or may not end in a period

-The following are valid addresses:
+The following are valid email addresses:
 ```
-1189 Beall Avenue
-123 S. Main St.
-456 Elm Ter.
-88 Morning Sun
+nsommer@wooster.edu
+n.sommer@cs.wooster.edu
+yippee_skippy@yee-haw.wheeeee
+fun-times@Taylor.hall.wooster.edu
 ```
-The following are not valid addresses:
+The following are not valid email addresses:
 ```
-Eight fifty-two North Washington
-10 10 Springfield Lane
-14.5 S Main
-12 S.Main
-123 main street
+n@sommer@wooster.edu
+n sommer@wooster.edu
+nsommer@wooster..edu
+nsommer@wooster.edu-org
 ```
 ## Price
 Here, a valid price is a numeric value using the US dollar sign.